dubzzz/fast-check/documentation/HowItWorks.md

 - the `map` function requires a `mapper` and a `rmapper` otherwise it cannot shrink on generated values
 - some arbitraries such as `oneof` are barely impossible to write correctly

-Indeed, if you think a little bit about implementing `oneof` with current design while preserving shrinking capabilities you may struggle a bit. `oneof` could be used used as follow by users:
+Indeed, if you think a little bit about implementing `oneof` with current design while preserving shrinking capabilities you may struggle a bit. `oneof` could be used as follow by users:

 ```js
 miniFc.oneof(